Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_solution/marketing_data_foundation_solution.md

 ### 3. Explore and Apply Mappings

-This application applies a set of predefined mappings to generate an unified marketing data model that can be used for business intelligence over the data that was ingested.
+This application applies a set of predefined mappings to generate a unified marketing data model that can be used for business intelligence over the data that was ingested.

-You can explore or apply the mappings using the options provied in this screen:
+You can explore or apply the mappings using the options provided in this screen:

 ![Mappings](assets/Mappings1.png)

-The mappings are shown using a custom component that highlight the columns used from the source data and the target column in the unified data model:
+The mappings are shown using a custom component that highlights the columns used from the source data and the target column in the unified data model:

 ![Mappings](assets/Mappings2.png)